If there is an account associated with

 Badami may not be as popular as nearby Hampi, but its rugged rock faces and caves attract climbers and adrenaline junkies from around the world.

-Men offer rice and sesame to their ancestors and pray for their souls on the occasion of Karkidaka vavu bali at a beach near Kozhikode, Kerala.
+Men offer food to their ancestors and pray for their souls on the occasion of Karkidaka vavu bali at a beach near Kozhikode, Kerala.

 The crystal-clear waters of Meghalaya's Umngot River are one of the state's best kept secrets.